GridGain-Demos/spring-data-training/README.md

     public List<List<?>> findTopXMostPopulatedCities(int limit);
     ```

-4. Create a test to validate the methods respond properly:
+4. Create a test in ApplicationTests to validate the methods respond properly:

     ```java
     @Test